ITV/scala-pact/scalapact-docs/src/main/paradox/index.md

 Scala-Pact is now fully compliant with version 2 of the official pact specification.

 ## Contributing
-All contributions are very welcome, please see [the project's contributing file](https://github.com/ITV/scala-pact/blob/master/CONTRIBUTING.md) for details of how to get involved.
+All contributions are very welcome, please see our @ref:[contributing guide](contributing.md) for details of how to get involved.